akkadotnet/akka.net/docs/articles/intro/what-problems-does-actor-model-solve.md

 The actor model accomplishes all of these goals.
 The following topics describe how.

-## Usage of message passing avoids locking and blocking
+## Usage of Message Passing Avoids Locking and Blocking

 Instead of calling methods, actors send messages to each other.
 Sending a message does not transfer the thread of execution from the sender to the destination.
 An actor can send a message and continue without blocking.